Bonner Office of Community Service

 Men of Morehouse look forward to bolstering community-oriented efforts that improve the quality of life for Black Americans and other marginalized groups.
 If you were to ask us why we serve, we would answer—if not this, then what?
 If not now, then when?
 If not me, then who?

-We welcome you to explore our Servant Leaders community service app and join us in creating service opportunities that empower others in the following issue-based service priority areas: education, political participation, environment, sustainability, food insecurity, homelessness, and social justice.
+We welcome you to explore our Servant Leaders community engagement app and join us in creating service opportunities that empower others in the following issue-based service priority areas: education, political participation, environment, sustainability, food insecurity, homelessness, and social justice.